 Antigua and Barbuda: History

-Christopher Columbus visits the islands, naming the larger one Santa Maria de la Antigua.
+Christopher Columbus visits the islands, naming the larger one Antigua.

-African slaves are imported to the islands to grow tobacco and sugarcane.
+African slaves are brought to the islands to grow tobacco and sugarcane.

 Antigua and Barbuda becomes a self-governing state within the British Commonwealth.
 Britain retains control of the island’s defense and foreign affairs.

-The sugar industry, which has been the main economic driver in the economy for over 50 years, is closed down.
+The sugar industry closed down, after being the main economic driver in the economy for over 50 years.

 Antigua and Barbuda becomes independent.